darlean-io/.github/README.md

-#.guthub
+#.github

-Special repository that contains the readme for the darlean-io project on github.
+Internal repository that contains the readme and other github related resources for the darlean-io project on github.